varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 BACKEND
 	C-type: ``const struct director *``

 	A type for backend and director implementations.
-See :ref:`ref-writing-a-director`
+See :ref:`ref-writing-a-director`.

 .. _ref-vmod-private-pointers: